elderstudios/actions/send_slack_message_deployment/README.md

 Apart from the inputs and outputs documented in the metadata file there are specific variables supported in the template file:
 - `RUN_LINK` - GitHub URL of the pipeline execution
+- `EXTRA_SECTIONS` - BlockKit sections ready to be embedded in the template
 - `COMMIT_FORMATTED` - last commit message.
 Apostrophes are escaped which allows to embed the message to the BlockKit JSON
 - `DEPLOYMENT_STATUS` - upper-cased status from the input
 - `DEPLOYMENT_STATUS_ICON` - icon URL corresponding to the status.
 Green tick for `success`, red exclamation mark for `failure`